 “I thought it was perfect with two films,” she said at Excel’s MCM Expo in 2009, according to the U.K.’s The Wharf.
 “It was a complete circle, and it was enough in itself.
 But there will always be those who will try and milk the cow.”

-Updated on April 16: Added casting news for the film.
+Updated on May 23, 2019: Added the first trailer for the film.